 We have all seen the images of people stocking up on cases of water and in an emergency it is vital.
 If you have drinkable tap water, fill up milk jugs, juice jugs, and other items with water to take with you.
 Also pack juice packs, tinned food as well as cheese and cracker snacks.
 If you pack tinned items, don’t forget a hand can-opener as well.

-It is recommended that you pack two weeks worth of diabetes supplies with you during an evacuation.
+Pack at least two weeks worth of diabetes supplies to take with you during an evacuation.
 Consider bringing a spare meter, spare batteries, alcohol wipes, pump supplies, insulin, syringes, ketone strips, and medical tape.

 Other items to remember

-Don’t forget to bring spare blankets, cash in case bank machines are down, and pet food for your furry family members.
+In an emergency, it can be easy to focus on things like food, water and medications while forgetting other important things.
+Make sure to also bring spare blankets, cash in case bank machines are down, and pet food for your furry family members.